-Even Jesus kept the Sabbath.
-What broke His heart and caused Him anger was how the Pharisees “kept” it.
+What broke Jesus’s heart and caused Him anger was how the Pharisees “kept” it.
 Looking to accuse Jesus of anything, they got angry when He healed someone on the Sabbath day (Mark 3:1-6).
 Are you kidding me??
 They couldn’t heal anyone on any day of the week!
 Their hearts were in the wrong place.
-Jesus kept the Sabbath and He kept it perfectly.
-Just like the other nine commandments.
-He lived without sin and died for our sin, so that we can be found blameless in the eyes of our Father.
+Jesus lived without sin and died for ours, so that we can be found blameless in the eyes of our Father.
 In light of this truth, I will still attempt to obey.

 If you obey my commandments, you will live in my love.
 I have obeyed my Father’s commandments, and in that way I live in His love.
 I have told you this so that you will be as joyful as I am, and your joy will be complete.
 John 15:10-11 (GW)